kamyar-nemati/tic-tac-toe/README.md

 # tic-tac-toe
-The legacy game TicTacToe in the form of WebAPI (REST API) under CodeIgniter PHP.
+The legacy game TicTacToe in the form of RESTful WebAPI under CodeIgniter PHP.